Nayhomi25/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: Display number of lines that contain the pattern bin in the file /etc/passwd

 16-whatsnext: Display lines containing the pattern root and the 3 lines after them

+17-hidethisword: Displays all the lines that do not have the pattern bin in them